Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Simple block

-A simple block allow to display a partial from the theme.
+A simple block allow to display a template from the theme.
 It may be used for a static html content, like a list of partners, or a complex layout, since any Omeka feature is available in a view.